-Our audit procedures related to the rights of return reserves included the following, among others:
+Our audit procedures related to revenue included the following, among others:

-- We tested the design and effectiveness of management review controls (including specific controls for review of revenue recognition and year end cut-off analyses). - We selected a statistical sample of revenue transactions from the ship and bill revenue stream to vouch to underlying documents. - We examined contracts specific to the Company's Covid-19 related portfolio of products; and - We examined post year-end sales activity, the assumptions made and the inputs used in the calculation of the return deferral.
+- We tested the design and effectiveness of management review controls (including specific controls for review of revenue recognition and year end cut-off analyses). - We selected a statistical sample of revenue transactions from each revenue stream and vouched to underlying documents. - We examined contracts specific to the company's Covid-19 related portfolio of products for unusual terms.
+The company made significant revenue from these contracts during the year and some contracts have rights of return included in the agreement; and - We examined post year-end sales activity, the assumptions made and the inputs used in the calculation of the return deferral.